pdxdave/aws_cantrill/002_cloud_fundamentals.md

 ## Service Models
 1. Infractructure stack (IS).
-The IS is a collection of things that application needs all stack on top of each other.
+The IS is a collection of things that an application needs that stack on top of each other.

 | Application    | the application itself            |